 It’s vital to connect with your employees and have frequent mental health check-ins at every opportunity.
 Don’t just focus on business in your virtual meetings.
 Assign time to discover what challenges your staff may be facing.
 Design HR initiatives to offer information, resources, or other accommodations to help them cope.
 Having healthy and happy teams helps to create the right environment for personal and professional growth and development.

 Your company’s culture determines how your management and staff interact and collaborate to serve your customers.
-Unfortunately, with a greater reliance on remote work and telecommuting, it’s easy for your employees to feel disconnected.
+Unfortunately, with a greater reliance on remote work and telecommuting, it’s easy for your employees to feel disconnected from a collective culture.
 They have no access to the familiar watercooler and lunchtime conversations or face-to-face communications.

 You can host virtual social events and occasional in-person gatherings to encourage a sense of inclusion and belonging.
 Celebrate milestones and project completions as you would in a physical setting.
 Acknowledge team collaborations and hard work.
 It’s vital to foster an atmosphere of professional camaraderie and goal achievement.

 For example at Net Friends, we have a "Core Values" Slack channel where employees can publicly acknowledge their colleagues with kudos for exemplifying one or more of our Core Values (FITS: Fulfill Implicit Needs, Improve People's Lives, Treat Everyone Like A Partner, and Share Knowledge).

 Embrace Anywhere Operations

 Net Friends is your trusted Managed IT Services Provider to help you overcome remote work and telecommuting challenges.
 Our suite of IT services is designed to help your managers and staff adopt a customized anywhere operations framework.
 We are happy to discuss how our managed IT services, managed infrastructure services, IT staffing, and managed detection & response services can help your company leverage the advantages of a work-from-home model.